Home | Trips | About Trips | Dates & Prices | About Us | Photos | Reservations | Contact Us

 A community comprises all pods that regularly associate with one another and will travel together at some time.

-The Resident Killer Whale population in British Columbia is around 300 individuals:
+The Resident Killer Whale population as of 2010 in British Columbia is over 300 individuals: 261 individuals in the northern community and 86 individuals in the southern community.

 Northern Resident Population